yinjjiew/yinjjiew.github.io/_projects/openclawrl1.md

 Our long-term goal is to advance **personalized, practically useful agents** with reinforcement learning.
 The roadmap has two tracks.

 The first track focuses on **personal agent optimization**: building agents that improve directly from the interaction patterns of individual users.
-We have already released **v1 of OpenClaw-RL**, including a fully asynchronous RL framework and two automatic optimization methods based on binary and textual feedback.
-From here, we plan to expand model support, improve serving efficiency, identify stronger optimization recipes through large-scale experiments and real user feedback, and eventually extend learning beyond the policy itself to components such as skills and memory.
+We have already released **OpenClaw-RL**, including a fully asynchronous RL framework and three automatic optimization methods based on binary and textual feedback.
+From here, we plan to expand model support, improve serving efficiency, identify stronger optimization recipes through large-scale experiments and real user feedback.

-The second track focuses on **general agents optimization**: scaling the same ideas into broader agentic RL infrastructure.
-Our next milestone, planned for the next **2–3 weeks**, is to release scalable RL infrastructure for more general agents, starting with **computer-use agents**.
+The second track focuses on **general agents optimization**: scaling into broader agentic RL infrastructure.
+We have released scalable RL infrastructure for more general agents in the same [repository](https://github.com/Gen-Verse/OpenClaw-RL), also see our second [blog](https://yinjjiew.github.io/projects/openclawrl2/).